We ask you, humbly, to help us.

 suddenly changed topics and said that most of the public school

 shootings were caused by occultic or demonic influences.
 She said that a German rock

-[sic] was a deadly influence at Columbine.
+band, Ramstein, [sic] was a deadly influence that led to the shooting at Columbine.
 Rammstein is a heavy

 shootings, shows that many were triggered by the perpetrators' mental